 Arrange the strips of cucumber skin strips and cucumber pieces to create leaves and stems for the flowers.
 Use additional pieces of cucumber skin to create the grass along the bottom.

 Do you make fun lunches like this for your kids?
-Do you think your kids would get excited about an adorable meal for kids like this one?
+Do you think your kids would get excited about cute food for kids?